 3. Tort cases. -- Return to the 1921 Supreme Court case where Kodama refused to provide land for a road (Case 2).
 The case did not stem from a criminal prosecution.
-Instead, Kodama had brought it in tort against the hamlet members who engineered the ostracism against him.
-Through the case, the Court made clear the tort equivalent of Criminal Code Section 222: to ostracize collectively a member of a community is an intentional tort.
-“Leave aside doctors and innkeepers for whom special rules exist,” the court explained.
-Its reasoning tracked the principles it would apply in 1939 to criminal prosecutions (Case 3): "If someone wants to take part in social interchange, he does not have a right to demand it."
+Instead, Kodama sued the hamlet members who engineered the ostracism against him.
+Through the case, the Court made it clear that the tort equivalent of the Criminal Code Section 222 crime--- to ostracize collectively--- is an intentional tort.
+Its reasoning tracked the principles it would apply in 1939 to criminal prosecutions (Case 3): “Leave aside doctors and innkeepers for whom special rules exist,” the court explained.
+"If someone wants to take part in social interchange, he does not have a right to demand it.”
 But that each person may refuse to interact with another individually does not mean that a group can refuse to do so collectively.

-The defendants argued that Kodama had “damaged the collective interest” of their community, and they were merely trying to “preserve its good customs and order.”
+The defendants argued that Kodama had “damaged the collective interest” of their community and they were merely trying to “preserve its good customs and order”.
 The court would have none of it: if community members collectively decide to terminate contact with an offending member, they commit a tort under Section 709 of the Civil Code.

-And return to the 1952 Tokyo High Court decision about the government's rice requisition program (Case 4).
+Now return to the 1952 Tokyo High Court decision about the government's rice requisition program (Case 4).
 The offending farmer refused to supply the share of the collective rice burden assigned to him by the hamlet, and the community responded with ostracism.
 The court declared the retaliation a tort:

 This local association constitutes the base for all social activity among the residents.
 To participate as an individual in this activity is a right that cannot be taken away, or severely limited. ...
 Absent special considerations, the ostracism constitutes a tort.

-4. Extortion. -- The potential criminal sanctions do not end with Section 222.
-If neighbors vote to ostracize someone in their community, they do indeed commit criminal intimidation under Section 222 of the Criminal Code.
-But if they demand money in return for canceling that sanction, they commit the more serious crime of extortion under Section 249.
+4. Extortion. -- Criminal sanctions do not end with Section 222 of the Criminal Code.
+If neighbors vote to ostracize someone, they do indeed commit criminal intimidation under Section 222.
+But if they demand money in return for canceling that sanction, they commit the more serious crime of extortion, under Section 249.
 In 1923, a man named Kurosawa in a small Akita community made charcoal with material he had stolen from the hamlet and from a local contractor (Case 7).
 Upon discovering his theft, hamlet leaders called a general meeting and voted to terminate all contact with him.

 In time, Kurosawa sought reconciliation.
 He asked his older brother to act as intermediary.
 The hamlet called a second meeting.
 Kurosawa apologized, and most of the members seemed inclined to end the sanction.
 The defendant (unnamed), however, intervened.
 Rather than forthrightly forgive Kurosawa, he urged the others to require that Kurosawa first pay a penalty.
 He demanded 200 to 300 yen.
 Kurosawa eventually paid 100 yen, still a massive amount for a poor farmer.
 Announcing the decision in 1927, the court called this extortion under Section 249.

 5. Comic relief. -- Universities.
-Whether involving sensible norms or not, ostracism claims occasionally take odd turns.
+Whether involving sensible norms or not, ostracism grievances occasionally take odd turns.
 A 2017 case involved a breach of contract suit by an M.A. candidate at Tsukuba University (Case 8).
-The student claimed that his adviser had effectively ostracized him (the term in this case being “hamon”): he had forced him to study a topic he didn't want to study, he had exercised “academic harassment,” he had engaged in “power harassment,” and for all this he owed him a refund on two years' tuition.
+The student claimed that his adviser had effectively ostracized him (the term in this case being “hamon”): he had forced him to study a topic he didn't want to study, he had exercised “academic harassment”, he had engaged in “power harassment,” and so owed the student a refund of two years’ tuition.